meteor-vue/vue-meteor/packages/vue-component/README.md

 ### Hot-reloading

-To enable component hot-reloading, make sure that:

- - You have set the `NODE_ENV` environment variable to `development`
- - You launch meteor in development mode (typically with `meteor` or `meteor run`)
+To enable component hot-reloading, make sure that you launch meteor in development mode (typically with `meteor` or `meteor run`).
 The server console should print these lines:

 ```
 Dev client (vue-components) added to bundle